How to Tell if an Email Was Written by AI

 Sophisticated phishing attempts:

-Cybercriminals increasingly use AI to craft realistic phishing emails.
+Cybercriminals increasingly use AI generators to craft realistic phishing emails.
 Using AI, these emails appear genuine and are highly personalized.
 This makes it more challenging than ever to detect, presenting email users with serious security concerns.

 -